Post Judgment Modifications of Divorce & Paternity

 In practical terms, one usually obtains reductions in support obligations when their incomes are dramatically and permanently reduced due to events beyond their control.
 Conversely, ex-spouses receiving the support can realistically expect to see their support increase when the payers of their support have substantially and permanently increased their income.

 Parents in either divorce or paternity cases can also petition to modify the time-sharing provisions of the final judgments when moving farther or closer to the other parent.
 Here, the burden of proof is even more difficult.
 The moving party must demonstrate, not only that a post judgment substantial change in circumstances has occurred, but also that their desired new parenting plan is in the child’s best interests.

 While parenting plan or time sharing modifications can occasionally be obtained, parents often underestimate the difficulty in changing court-ordered parenting plans.
 Isolated parenting conflicts rarely justify tweaking the established parenting plan.
 Courts expect parents to resolve petty conflicts and avoid filing suit at the first sign of difficulty.

 When I offer such candid opinions to my prospective clients, they often become defensive, or even defiant.
 However, once I explain the aforementioned challenges of modifying final judgments, they usually appreciate my honesty.
 Any attorney can tell you that you have a great case just to earn your retainer money.
 I prefer to give you the truth.

 How to Get Help

-If you want an honest appraisal of your modification case, please call me at (407) 260-6001 and schedule a free thirty-minute initial consultation with me.
-There is an hourly charge for additional consultation time.
+If you want an honest appraisal of your modification case, please call me at (407) 260-6001 and schedule an initial consultation with me.
 See Family Lawyer Retainer Fees.

 Our attorney retainer fees for post judgment modification of decrees are between $1,500 and $2,500 depending on the degree of complexity of the case.